Urist-McDeveloper/nbody/README.md

 - [ ] Write Vulkan renderer so that particle data never has to leave GPU
 - [ ] A moving camera would be nice
 - [ ] Allow setting simulation parameters through command line arguments
-- [ ] Add CMake option to disable AVX and fall back to SSE
 - [ ] Add CMake option to disable GPU simulation
 - [ ] Write tests that actually test something